Why you in charge means better chihuahua behaviour

 Be your chihuahua’s guardian

 If your chihuahua perceives that the pack leader or guardian is weak or worse there isn’t one he is, by his nature, hardwired to step up to the plate and take on the roll.
-This is where you will start to see some of the behaviours we have talked about before.
+This is where you will start to see the bad chihuahua behaviour we have talked about before.

 He won’t expect to be moved from the sofa because he is the boss and he has the right to sleep where he wants.